-Read this poster (Text B).
-Tell us where you think this poster could appear and explain the message it conveys.
-Then, tell us if you agree with the message it conveys and why, giving examples.
+Read this poster (Text B) and explain the message it conveys.
+Then, tell us if you agree with these words of wisdom.
+Justify your opinion, providing examples.

 INTERLOCUTOR FRAME FOR C LEVEL - Part 3 (Activity 3) Activity 3 (10 minutes for both candidates- 5 minutes each) Examiner: Now, let's move on to Activity 3.
 I will give each one of you a Greek text to read and a question with two parts to answer.
 After reading your texts, you will each have about 5 minutes to respond to the question.
 You can use the blank paper to take a few notes if you wish.
 You can both read your texts for about two minutes and then, before you start, I will repeat the questions for you.
 Start with candidate A this time.
-Examiner: iner: Let's start with (his/her NAME).
-Go to page (Select a page with a text from Candidate Booklet) and look at the text and (choose and read out the question).
-You can read text for about two minutes and then, before you start, I will repeat the question for you.
+Examiner: Let's start with (his/her NAME).
+Go to page (Select a page with a text from the Candidate Booklet) and look at the text and (choose and read out the question).
+You can read the text for about two minutes and then, before you start, I will repeat the question for you.
 Now, (Candidate B's NAME), Go to page (Select a different page with a text from the Candidate Booklet) and look at the text and (choose and read out the question).
 You can read the text for about two minutes and then, before you start, I will repeat the question for you.
 After about two minutes Now, (Candidate B's name) please close your booklet until (Candidate A) has finished responding.
 Let's start with (Candidate A's NAME).
 Ready?
 Ok (Repeat the question).
 (When Candidate A has finished).
 Thank you.
 Examiner: Now, (Candidate B's NAME), let's continue with you.
 Ready?
 Open your booklet again.
 Ok, (Repeat the question).
 (When Candidate B has finished).
 Thank you.
 This is the end of the examination.
 Have a nice morning/afternoon/ evening.